7o9/ogc_school/implementations/metaspatial.rst

 Note
 ~~~~

-Coordinate systems, coordinate transformation and projections can become a pretty complex topic.
+Coordinate systems, coordinate transformation and projections are a pretty complex topic.
 EPSG refers to the "European Petroleum Survey Group" who were the first to collect and maintain a geodetic parameter set of Earth ellipsoids, geodetic datums, geographic and projected coordinate systems, units of measurement, and so on.
 The EPSG registry is nowadays located at `http://www.epsg-registry.org/ <http://www.epsg-registry.org/>`_ and is managed by the International Association of Oil & Gas Producers (IOPG ).

-Another excellent Online site to find the right code and all paramters required to do the math is located at `http://spatialreference.org/ <http://spatialreference.org/>`_.
+Another excellent Online site to find the right code and all parameters required to do the math is located at `http://spatialreference.org/ <http://spatialreference.org/>`_.

 Also note that as you can see in the map examples above it is almost impossible to give an exact scale for these map images as it is  differrent at every place.

+Lastly, if you are a developer, make sure that you understand the problem of the axis order confusion.

 Error Messages
 --------------